Secure CheckoutPersonal information is secured with SSL technology.

-Endothelial Signalling in Vascular Dysfunction and Disease: From Bench to Bedside provides a detailed understanding of the endothelium, its activation and how these are linked to some common clinical disorders.
-Additionally, history of earlier discoveries including those from the last century as well as from the 19th century reinforce the fact that research on basic biology is necessary to understand the development of diseases.
-The book is split into five sections: the vascular tree as an integrative structure; the endothelium in inflammation: signaling for vascular disease; endothelial signaling, activation and toxicity with chemotherapy; radiation induced endothelial dysfunction and vascular disease; and therapies in combating vascular diseases.
-Each section is discussed with a translational approach in order to make the content really applicable from bench to bedside.
+Endothelial Signaling in Vascular Dysfunction and Disease: From Bench to Bedside provides a detailed understanding of the endothelium, its activation and their link to some common clinical disorders.
+In addition, the book covers earlier discoveries, including those from the last and 19th centuries.
+It is split into five sections that cover the vascular tree as an integrative structure, the endothelium in inflammation, endothelial signaling, activation and toxicity with chemotherapy, radiation induced endothelial dysfunction and vascular disease, and therapies in combating vascular diseases.
+Each section is discussed with a translational approach in order to make the content truly applicable.

-This book is a valuable source for basic researchers, clinicians in the fields of Oncology, Cardiovascular Medicine and Radiology, and several members of biomedical field conducting studies related with the endothelium and vascular disease.
+This book is a valuable source for basic researchers, clinicians in the fields of Oncology, Cardiovascular Medicine and Radiology, and members of the biomedical field who are conducting studies related to the endothelium and vascular disease.

-- Discusses the most relevant discoveries in endothelial biology and their link to manifestation of clinical disease
+- Discusses the most relevant discoveries in endothelial biology and their link to manifestations of clinical disease

 - Presents history and diagrams in each section to highlight the original biological discovery and its link of clinical manifestations of vascular disease

-- Includes recent findings on the relation between endothelial signaling and chemotherapy, and radiation induced endothelial dysfunction
+- Includes recent findings on the relationship between endothelial signaling, chemotherapy and radiation induced endothelial dysfunction

 Basic researchers, clinicians in the fields of Oncology, Cardiovascular Medicine and Radiology, and several members of biomedical field

 Part I. The Vascular Tree as an Integrative Structure

 1. The Vascular System: Components, Signaling and Regulation